Optimal fetal positioning is an important topic for pregnant women to learn about.

-Sometimes longer, more painful labours and even caesareans result from, ‘malposition’, where the baby’s position makes it more difficult for it’s head to move through the pelvis.
+Sometimes, longer, more painful labours and even c-sections result from malposition, where the baby’s position makes it more difficult for his or her head to move through the pelvis.

 Influencing the way the baby lies and promoting optimal fetal positioning of the baby could help to make the birth easier for mother and child.

 Ideally, your baby will be lined up as to fit through your pelvis as easily as possible.